The Bankrate promise

 Shopping around will be one of the most important steps a consumer can take in a rising-rate environment.

-The average 30-year fixed rate mortgage topped 5.36 percent on June 8, according to a Bankrate survey of national lenders.
-The phenomenon signals that the record-low refinance rates of the coronavirus pandemic era are now in the rearview mirror.
+Mortgage rates now above 7 percent signal an end to record-low refinance rates of the coronavirus pandemic-era — and even the low rates homeowners were accustomed to before then.
 Yet, some lenders might be more inclined to offer better deals than others to separate themselves from the competition.

 The Fed doesn’t directly impact mortgage rates, which are instead pegged to the 10-year Treasury rate.
-The same market forces influencing the Fed often steer that benchmark yield.
+Yet, the same market forces influencing the Fed often steer that benchmark yield.

 Mortgage rates, however, might eventually break away from the Fed.
 The prospect of slower growth — or worse, a recession — could weigh on the 10-year Treasury yield, which could also ultimately lead to lower mortgage rates as well.